obi4wan-b-v/ngx-graph/README.md

 # ngx-graph (OBI4wan fork)

-This is an OBI4wan fork of ngx-graph from swimlane, specifically to add one feature: post init hook
+This is an [OBI4wan](https://obi4wan.com) fork of ngx-graph from [Swimlane](http://swimlane.com), specifically to add one feature: post init hook

 It is unlikely that this is what you are looking for; the main repo for ngx-graph is here: